Public Health

 Credits 3

-Using scholarly inquiry, this course considers ethical principles and leadership styles applicable to public health and healthcare.
+Using scholarly inquiry, this course examines the ethical principles and leadership styles relevant to public health and healthcare.
 Students will analyze ethical dilemmas related to public health and healthcare.
-Students will discuss ethical and legal circumstances across the life span in diverse socioeconomic and cultural circumstances.
+Students will discuss ethical and legal considerations across the lifespan in diverse socioeconomic and cultural contexts.
 Students will conduct a review of various leadership models within the context of healthcare and public health environments.

 Semester Offered